NXP/nxmw/tools/README.txt

-This folder temporary executable files purpose
+This folder holds temporary executables